servo/book/src/contributing/editor-setup.md

-# Editor support
+# Editor Setup

+It is highly recommended that you set up your editor to support [`rust-analyzer`](https://rust-analyzer.github.io/).
+Although it requires a decent amount of RAM and CPU, this will make the experience of working on Servo much better as your editor will be able to provide you with code completion, live compilation errors and warnings, and readily-accessible [rustdoc](https://doc.rust-lang.org/rustdoc/index.html).
+Unfortunately, `rust-analyzer` tries to run `cargo` without `mach`, which will cause issues due to the special configuration that Servo currently needs to build.
+Use the following instructions to configure your IDE.
+Additions are welcome here!

 ## Visual Studio Code

-By default, rust-analyzer tries to run `cargo` without `mach`, which will cause issues due to the special configuration that Servo currently needs to build.
 It's recommend that you add the following to your project specific settings in `.vscode/settings.json`:

 ```json
 {